Software provider Sprinklr reveals 19% jump in revenue in IPO filing

-Sprinklr, which counts Microsoft Corp (MSFT.O) and McDonald's Corp (MCD.N) as customers, provides software that helps its clients with marketing, advertising and customer engagement.
+Sprinklr, which counts Microsoft Corp and McDonald’s Corp as customers, provides software that helps its clients with marketing, advertising and customer engagement.

 The company reported total revenue of about $386.9 million in the year ended Jan.
 31, while its annual net attributable loss widened to $41.2 million from $39.1 million.